mybasementcloud/bash_4_Check_Point_scripts/README.md

 NOTE:  !!
 Provided AS-IS and mostly for reference on scripting approach.
 No implied Support, SLA, or help, but might address issues identified if provided with enough details !!

 Scripts should handle all installation types from R77.30 and higher, potential function on pre-R77.30 versions possible.
 This set handles R8X varriants up to R80.40 and R81 EA.
-R80.40 GA and R81 EA operation tests show success.
+R80.40 GA and R81.
 Scripts should handle all installation types from R77.30 and higher, potential function on pre-R77.30 versions possible.
 This set handles R8X varriants up to R81.
-R81 EA operation tests show success.

 These scripts are currently in deployment in the mybasementcloud environment and used to operate, document, and administer the mybasementcloud Check Point systems.

 Specific examples and operation for:
+- _api_subscripts - subscripts for Check Point mgmt_cli API scripts
 - _fixes - script based changes and updates to address problems, bugs, issues, ideas, and format.
 Can be used relative to the closest date template to fix scripts built with older templates.
+- _hostsetupscripts - example scripts for configuring a newly installed Gaia host with bash 4 Check Point script base solution and operating environment
+- _hostupdatescripts - example scripts for executing updates to bash 4 Check Point script base solution and operating environment
 - _scripting_tools - folder for scripting tools and coding and change management templates, also scripts for touch and text correction when in bash
-- _sub-scripts - sub-ordinate scripts called by the version vXX.YY.ZZ level template based scripts for common operations
-- _api_subscripts - sub-ordinate scripts specifically for api scripting operations (like for Session_Cleanup) and will be added when utilizing API script templates from version v00.60.00 and later
 - _subscripts - sub-ordinate scripts called by the version vXX.YY.ZZ level template based scripts for common operations [formerly _sub-scripts folder]
 - _template - templates for bash scripts, may include some canned plumbing
 - _tools - tools folder with expected tools at the expected versions.
 All sources subject to inlcuded limitations and rights
-- alias_commands - folder for the files added to the $HOME folders to help with command shortcuts, predefined variables, and alias configurations
+- alias_commands - folder for example files added to the $HOME folders to help with command shortcuts, predefined variables, and alias configurations
 - Common - general use scripts
 - Config - Configuration capture for Gaia (might work on SPLAT and Linux, not tested on those)
 - GAIA - scripts to automatically update GAIA extensions from Check Point (e.g. GAIA REST API) using the tgz file provided and placed on a known tftp host, then downloading an comparing to last installed package.